 Safety (Athletics)

+Cardiac Emergency Response Plan

+A written cardiac emergency response plan that clearly identifies the location of each AED shall be rehearsed by simulation prior to the beginning of each athletic season by all: licensed athletic trainers, school nurses, and athletic directors; and interscholastic coaches and volunteer coaches of each athletic team active during that athletic season.

 Concussions

 When an interscholastic coach, school athletic personnel, or contest official suspect that a student athlete has sustained a concussion during an athletic practice or competition, the student shall be removed from play and evaluated by a physician or licensed health care provider, as specified in statute, who shall determine if a concussion has occurred.
 Upon the completion of the required evaluation, the coach may return the student to play if it is determined that no concussion has occurred.
-If no physician or licensed health care provider is present to perform the required evaluation, the coach shall not return the student to play or participation in subsequent practices or athletic competitions until written clearance is provided.
+If no physician or licensed health care provider is present to perform the required evaluation, the coach shall not return the student to play or participate in subsequent practices or athletic competitions until written clearance is provided.

 Medical Examination